latest news ...

 Highway 12 Escalante Utah to Boulder Utah

-There is nothing but canyons, gullies, river courses carved out of the solid rock.
-Some tree and grass following the line of the water course, but apart from that, nothing at all.
-There were quite a few tourists, including a few French ones who were really surprised to find a foreigner who would converse with them in fluent French.
+Up here along the crest of the ridge there is nothing but canyons, gullies, river courses carved out of the solid rock.
+Some tree and grass follow the line of the water course as you can see, but apart from that, nothing at all.

 Highway 12 Escalante Utah to Boulder Utah